PBFramework/Core/README.md

 	* PW : maldito
 	* Grant Database Role to mainappusers<group_MainAPP>
 	* Grand Server Role to mainappusers<serveradmin>
-	* You can also found mainappusers parameters in FLOGIN table for any posible changes
+	* You can also find mainappusers parameters in FLOGIN table for any posible changes

 Enjoy...